 In 2014, Joaquin Phoenix revealed to Playboy that his childhood involved a spartan existence with his family, who trekked through South America as part of a religious cult called Children of God.
 Today, his fortunes have changed dramatically.
 He has more than 50 credits for movies like “Gladiator” and “Walk the Line,” three Oscar nominations and a net worth of $30 million.

 Billy Bob Thornton

 In 2016, Billy Bob Thornton told ABC about growing up poor in rural Arkansas.
-About his childhood, Thorton said all year he looked forward to getting a stick and a rock in his stocking for Christmas.
-Today, however, the Oscar-winning writer and star of “Sling Blade” enjoys big- and small-screen success that has earned him a net worth of $35 million.
+About his childhood, Thornton said all year he looked forward to getting a stick and a rock in his stocking for Christmas.
+Today, however, the Oscar-winning writer and star of “Sling Blade” enjoys success on both the big and small screens, which has earned him a net worth of $35 million.

 Did You Know?
 15 Celebrities With Surprisingly Small Fortunes